Code-Institute-Submissions/NScotty-project1/README.md

   * Lighthouse performance score is sub optimal for my site pages.
 I will look at methods to amend this.

-  * There is a gap between my footer element and the main part of my pages which does not look good.
-I am working to amend this.
+  * There was a gap between my footer element and the main part of my pages which does not look good.
+I amended this by changing the vh to minimum 100vh in the body.